Annika Östberg: The murders

 On April 30, 1981, Östberg and her boyfriend Bob Cox robbed and killed ex-restaurant owner Joe Torre. Östberg sold stolen meat to restaurants and had made an appointment in a warehouse with Torre.
 While she pretended to bring the meat out of the truck, Bob Cox shot him.
 They robbed Torre and drove away.
 When their vehicle broke down on the highway the next day, Sgt Helbush stopped to render aid.
 According to Lake County district attorney Lester Fleming, evidence exists that Östberg may have shot Sgt Helbush as he walked back to his patrol car. Östberg stated that while she pretended to search for her driver's licence, Cox shot Helbush in the back of the head. Östberg told Cox to get rid of the body.
 They stole the policeman's wallet and the police car.

 A patrol soon found Helbush's body when he failed to report back.
 Policeman Don Anderson discovered his colleague's stolen police car on a road in the Cobb Mountain area.
 After a short pursuit, Cox crashed the stolen car on a sharp curve near intersection 175 at Dry Creek Road 38.759178°N 122.641701°W. During a shootout during which Östberg helped Cox to reload, Cox was wounded by several shots from the police and surrendered. Östberg tried to reach a gun before a police officer arrested her. Östberg explained the crimes in detail at her hearings and blamed her drug abuse.
 However, drug tests showed that she was not using narcotics at the time.

 Sentence

-In 1983, Annika Östberg received a sentence of 25 years to life for the 1981 murders.
+Cox committed suicide while in police custody in 1981.
+He took full responsibility for both murders in a suicide note.
+In 1983, Östberg pleaded guilty to two counts of first degree murder to avoid a possible death sentence.
+She received two concurrent terms of 25 years to life in prison.
 At that time it was customary for well-behaved prisoners to be set free after serving approximately half of their sentence.
 Documents from that period indicate that Östberg's lawyers believed she could be out after 12 ½ years.
 Previously, life prisoners served their sentences according to the law and their behavior in prison.
 However, this was not the case after 2000.
 Politics changed throughout the years, and as the sentencing laws changed, so did the mindset of the Board of Prison Terms and the Governor's office in Sacramento.